aneoconsulting/HIPE/README.md

 ### [[..][13]] Windows
-In the Visual Studio solution, the default start up project to set is _hype_server_.
+In the Visual Studio solution, the default start up project to set is _hipe_server_.

 The compiled dependencies files (*.dll files) must be referenced in your system folder, your system’s PATH or Visual Studio's debug one.
-You can also copy them next to the _hype_server.exe_ executable file.
+You can also copy them next to the _hipe_server.exe_ executable file.

 Here is the list of the needed dependencies.
 The dependencies are all coming from the HipeExternal archive.

 -	boost
 -	OpenCV